-Our system presents a modular framework for narrative-to-scene generation, emphasizing temporal segmentation, affordance grounding, and semantic alignment.
-While the current prototype does not model explicit state transitions or agent behaviors, it offers a foundation for future work on temporal continuity, character persistence, and multi-agent coordination in narrative-driven PCG.

-Recent findings suggest that LLMs are capable of segmenting narrative events in ways that align with human judgments~\cite{michelmann2025large}, supporting our approach of extracting structured time frames as a basis for visual scene construction.
-Table~\ref{teaser} illustrates one example of the output, highlighting how spatial constraints and tile affordances together shape semantically coherent game scenes from narrative descriptions.
+The proposed system offers a modular foundation for narrative-to-scene generation, emphasizing temporal segmentation, affordance grounding, and semantic alignment.
+Although the current prototype does not model agent behavior or dynamic state transitions, it establishes a framework extendable to multi-agent coordination and gameplay-aware narrative PCG.
+Recent work shows that LLMs can segment narrative events in ways that align with human perception~\cite{michelmann2025large}, supporting our choice to use structured time frames as the basis for visual scene construction.
+Table~\ref{teaser} illustrates one such example, where spatial constraints and tile affordances jointly produce semantically coherent game scenes from narrative descriptions.